Bureau of Indian Affairs, Interior.

-This rule does not impose an unfunded mandate on State, local, or tribal governments or the private sector of more than $100 million per year.
-The rule does not have a significant or unique effect on State, local, or tribal governments or the private sector.
-A Start Printed Page 27190statement containing the information required by the Unfunded Mandates Reform Act (2 U.S.C.
+This rule does not impose an unfunded mandate on State, local, or Tribal governments or the private sector of more than $100 million per year.
+The rule does not have a significant or unique effect on State, local, or Tribal governments or the private sector.
+A statement containing the information required by the Unfunded Mandates Reform Act (2 U.S.C.
 1531 et seq.) is not required.

 E. Takings (E.O.
 12630)

 Under the criteria in Executive Order 12630, this rule does not affect individual property rights protected by the Fifth Amendment nor does it involve a compensable “taking.”
 A takings implication assessment is therefore not required.

 Under the criteria in Executive Order 13132, this rule has no substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
 This rule corrects BIA mailing addresses.